nuhame/mlpug/README.md

 ```

 ### Usage with PyTorch
-When you want to use mlpug with PyTorch, you will need to install it:
+When you want to use MLpug with PyTorch, you will need to install it:
 ```
 pip install torch torchvision
 ```

 ### Usage with Tensorflow
-When you want to use mlpug with Tensorflow, you will need to install it:
+When you want to use MLpug with Tensorflow, you will need to install it:
 ```
 pip install tensorflow
 ```

 ## Hello World!
-This is the Hello World of training with mlpug.
-You will see that the usage of mlpug with Pytorch,
+This is the Hello World of training with MLpug.
+You will see that the usage of MLpug with Pytorch,
 Pytorch/XLA and Tensorflow is very similar.

 For details please see :